agiga-quanta/Graph-isomorphism/Examples/NuSEDS/README.md

 # Example 4: Applying sentence similarity and sentence sentiment analysis on Nused dataset

 ## Purpose of this example:
 This example shows a sentence similarity match score based on comments in the given dataset.
 We are looking for how similar comments could lead to similar sentiments - similar comments expressing similar opinions.
 Appreciations and thankfulness to Tomas Bird for providing the data.
 A note on outputs in this example, the result of this similarity is currently output as text files that contain the comments and their scores.
-The [Nused_similarity_pairs.txt]() contains roughly 9.9 millions rows of comments and scores, because underlying it is choosing two comments from about 4536 unique comments.
-The other result file [Nused_sentiment.txt](), however, only contains 4536 rows of comments and their respective sentiment analysis score, as well as a label for their tone.
+The [Nused_similarity_pairs.txt](https://drive.google.com/file/d/17TMnCqH9Ls-Woap5741_dokf_rILQWlF/view?usp=share_link) contains roughly 9.9 millions rows of comments and scores, because underlying it is choosing two comments from about 4536 unique comments.
+Due to file size, this file is hosted on google drive instead of on github.
+The other result file [Nused_sentiment.txt](https://github.com/agiga-quanta/Translation-is-fun/blob/main/Examples/NuSEDS/nused_senti_result.txt), however, only contains 4536 rows of comments and their respective sentiment analysis score, as well as a label for their tone.

 ## How this example works:
 ### 1. Similarity analysis:
 Model used is: [miniLM-L6-H384-uncased](https://huggingface.co/flax-sentence-embeddings/all_datasets_v4_MiniLM-L6).

 The method first encodes all input sentences.
 The results are value vectors calculated based on the sentence's own semantic information.
 After encoding, we compute the Cosine similarity between them.
 In linear algebra, Cosine similarity is used to calculate the angle between vectors, thus finding the similarity in the sentences' values in this case.
 To interpret the result, a value closer to 1 means the angle between the vectors is small, hence high similarity.
 A value near 0 means low similarity.
 These value calculations are pretrained for the model, and cannot be changed.
 After the calculations are completed, we aggregate the similarity score along with the sentences for display at the end.
-We organized the aggregated results by their similarity score and due to the size of the output, written the output to [Nused_similarity_pairs.txt]().
+We organized the aggregated results by their similarity score and due to the size of the output, written the output to [Nused_similarity_pairs.txt](https://drive.google.com/file/d/17TMnCqH9Ls-Woap5741_dokf_rILQWlF/view?usp=share_link).
+Due to file size, this file is hosted on google drive instead of on github.

 ### 2. Sentiment analysis:
 Model used is: [cardiffnlp/twitter-roberta-base-sentiment-latest](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)

 The model can be used directly on an input.
 In our case, we will sort our inputs into a list, where we can then iteratively run every inputs through the model.
 After running them through, the model will give a label (`positive`, `neutral`, or `negative`), as well as a score to how close it is to the label.
-After running the calculation, the result list of comments, labels and scores is written to [Nused_sentiment.txt]().
+After running the calculation, the result list of comments, labels and scores is written to [Nused_sentiment.txt](https://github.com/agiga-quanta/Translation-is-fun/blob/main/Examples/NuSEDS/nused_senti_result.txt).

 ## How to try this for yourself without coding:
 ### 1. Similarity analysis: